sumedh-inamdar/battleship/README.md

 A computer smart attack algorithm was also developed as described below:

 1. Hunting mode: Find the longest stretch of blanks (no attacks) and select one of their midpoints.
-By breaking the stretch of blanks into smaller chunks, the probabilty of finding a ship increases over firing at random targets (see data below).
+By breaking the stretch of blanks into smaller chunks, the probabilty of finding a ship increases over firing at random targets (see data below from 100 simulations / mode).

 ![algorithm performance](./src/images/algorithmPerformance.jpg)